Jtoosh/chess/notes.md

 **Securing Passwords:** This is done in Phase 4 using the Bcrypt algorithm.
 Import the library and then use the needed methods.
 `Bcrypt.hashpw(<password string>, <salt string>)` hashes and returns the password, taking the password string and a salt string as arguments.
 There is also a `Bcrypt.gensalt()` method to generate a salt string for you.
 Then, to check passwords, use the `Bcrypt.checkpw(<password to check>, <stored hash>)` method, passing the password string to check, and the stored hash as arguments.

+### Lecture: Debugging

+A lot of these tips are things that I already covered in CS 202, but that I can use a good review of and implement more often.
+I am going to make a goal of **effectively using at least 1 conditional breakpoint, and one watch in the remaining Phases of the class**.

+A second goal: **commit to memory how to access breakpoint settings in IntelliJ**.
+Right click on a breakpoint and click 'more', or access through "Run > View Breakpoints"

 ## Project Notes